risonakamo/bookmark-randomiser2/doc/tasks.md

 - [x] figure out what to do for the title
 - [x] order by last updated
 - [x] text when there is no sessions
-- move on to randomisation page
+- [ ] session duplicate/delete button

 # session create
 - [x] session create page, which is basically bookmark tree navigator